Top Temples & Places of Worship in Mumbai

 - Getting there: Mahalaxmi station on the Western Railway is closest; taxis and autos are easy to find.

-- Nearby: Combine your visit with the Haji Ali Dargah just down the road for a striking contrast in a single afternoon.
+- Nearby: combine with the Haji Ali Dargah just down the road for a striking contrast in a single afternoon.

 Babulnath Temple, Girgaon